adamsilver/fdpb/03-book-a-flight.md

 }, this));
 ```

-Unfortunately, unlike the `onblur` event, this doesn't cover the case where users click outside the text box.
-We have to handle this case ourselves by listen to the Document's `click` event and determining what to do.
+The downside is that, unlike the `blur` event, this approach doesn't cover the case where users blur the field by clicking outside of it.
+We have to handle this case manually by listening to the Document's `click` event, and determining whether the user clicked something outside of the autocomplete's container element.

 ```JS
 $(document).on('click', $.proxy(function(e) {